estellederrien/python-optimizations/README.md

 # Latest news :

 04/05/2024 : Ok , I am creating the Management, and <b> unique </b> supply chain notebook, and translating one optimization notebook file a day .
-Next, will be the <b>unique</b> probability rules notebook, then the unique ODE notebook with some real concretes cases, then the M.L directory.
+Next, will be the <b>unique</b> probabilities rules notebook, then the unique ODE notebook with some real concretes differential equations cases in a production env, then the M.L directory.
 Next, I will add a <b>unique</b> notebook dedicated to mechanical formulas, and finally, a <b>unique</b> finance notebook file as a conclusion.

 09/04/2024 : I will continue both languages at the same time.